Ferrier Estate: Timeline of developments

 1999 – 2003 Detailed work was carried out by Greenwich Council to assess the future of the Ferrier Estate and full-scale regeneration was concluded as the best option.

 July 2004 The Kidbrooke Vision scheme was given approval by the government.

-Ferrier residents were given to believe that the scheme would be a rolling programme of redevelopment, and gave their approval.
-They were even encouraged to have input into the designs of the new homes.
-However, it became apparent soon after the first residents were removed that this was a fiction.
-As pressure mounted to reach deadlines, phased relocations were abandoned and residents all over the estate were moved as alternative properties became available.
-The result was pockets of isolation and fire escape routes through neighbouring flats being sealed off with steel doors.
-Vermin abounded as pigeons, rats and mice took up residence in neighbouring vacated homes.
-Eventually the Council, with the housing waiting lists doubling, resorted to court action to attempt to force residents to accept homes they regarded as unacceptable.
-The last tenants left in 2011, and it is estimated that about only 25% have the opportunity of returning to the new homes.

 January 2006 Berkeley Homes and Southern Housing were chosen as developers for the Kidbrooke Vision scheme.

 November 2007 Lifschutz Davidson Sandilands were selected by Berkeley homes as architects to design the regeneration masterplan.

 March 2009 Demolition began on the Ferrier Estate.

 April 2009 Lifschutz Davidson Sandilands were appointed as architects of Kidbrooke Village by Greenwich Council.

 June 2009 Final planning permission for Kidbrooke Village was granted by the Mayor of London.

 September 2009 A ground-breaking ceremony for Phase 1 of Kidbrooke Village took place, heralding the start of construction.

 January 2010 Demolition began on the Ferrier Estate.
 A notice was served stating that demolition would be finished by 25 January 2012, a reasonable period within which to carry out the proposed demolition.